-Benetech Labs (Labs) was established in order to create new scalable technology enterprises for social impact.
-In partnership with communities of field leaders and stakeholders, technologists, and social entrepreneurs, the Labs is where the Benetech team builds high-impact technology solutions that change lives.
+Benetech Labs (Labs) creates new scalable technology enterprises for social impact.
+In partnership with communities of field leaders and stakeholders, technologists, and social entrepreneurs, Labs is where the Benetech team experiments and prototypes high-impact technology solutions that change lives.
 Some examples of projects include: